MAIF/otoroshi/manual/src/main/paradox/topics/kubernetes-gateway-api.md

 1. **Fetch** all `GatewayClass`, `Gateway`, `HTTPRoute`, `GRPCRoute`, and `ReferenceGrant` resources from the Kubernetes API
 2. **Reconcile GatewayClasses** — accept classes whose `controllerName` matches Otoroshi's configured controller name
 3. **Reconcile Gateways** — validate that listener ports and protocols are compatible with Otoroshi's actual ports
-4. **Convert HTTPRoutes** — for each rule in each HTTPRoute, generate one `NgRoute` with the appropriate frontend (domains, paths, headers), backend (targets resolved from Kubernetes Services), and plugins (from HTTPRoute filters)
+4. **Convert HTTPRoutes** — for each rule in each HTTPRoute, generate one `NgRoute` with the appropriate frontend (domains, paths, headers), backend (targets resolved from Kubernetes Services with ReferenceGrant enforcement for cross-namespace refs), and plugins (from HTTPRoute filters)
 5. **Convert GRPCRoutes** — same as HTTPRoute but with gRPC method matching mapped to HTTP/2 paths (`/{service}/{method}`) and backend targets using HTTP/2 protocol
 6. **Save routes** — upsert generated routes and delete orphaned ones that are no longer defined